Andy McCarthy and The Plot to Destroy A Presidency

 They're not done for the purposes of building prosecutable cases.

-Um the only reason we have counterintelligence is in order to supply the president with information so that he can carry out his constitutional obligations to protect the United States from potential foreign threats to our interests.
+The only reason we have a counterintelligence mission, which the FBI handles domestically and the CIA and the NSA and other agencies handle on the foreign end, the only reason we have counterintelligence is in order to supply the president with information so that he can carry out his constitutional obligations to protect the United States from potential foreign threats to our interests.

 So if you're going to do something by counterintelligence, it's by nature being done for the president.

-It's the kind of information that, for example, ends up in the president's daily briefing uh every day.
+It's the kind of information that, for example, ends up in the president's daily briefing every day.

-But here, in addition to the fact that it's counterintelligence and therefore it's being done for the president anyway, we have a number of indications that uh President Obama did indeed uh know what was happening in real time as it was happening.
+But here, in addition to the fact that it's counterintelligence and therefore it's being done for the president anyway, we have a number of indications that President Obama did indeed know what was happening in real time as it was happening.

-So it's clear that Obama, you know, w it's clear from the facts that he was in involved in this, and it's clear from the way they structured it that he was involved in it.
+So it's clear that Obama, you know, it's clear from the facts that he was involved in this, and it's clear from the way they structured it that he was involved in it.

 You know, now the president said earlier today he agrees with this contention in your book.

-Uh how would it be possible that Obama doesn't know?
+How would it be possible that Obama doesn't know?

-President said it's a very serious situation, tweeting about this, um can never be allowed to happen again, drain the swamp.
+President said it's a very serious situation, tweeting about this.

 What does it mean for Biden?

-With all the talk about, okay, impeaching Trump and getting Trump to answer questions, uh, it sounds to me like there are an awful lot of questions Barack Obama now has to answer for.
+With all the talk about, okay, impeaching Trump and getting Trump to answer questions, it sounds to me like there are an awful lot of questions Barack Obama now has to answer for.

-This is the kind of thing that could not have happened uh unless he was aware of it and greenlighted it.
+This is the kind of thing that could not have happened unless he was aware of it and greenlighted it.

-Uh and that's exactly what they would say, and they would say it precisely because everybody knows that these intelligence operations are done so that the president can do his job.
+And they would say it precisely because everybody knows that these intelligence operations are done so that the president can do his job.

-So of course they're involved in them.
+So, of course, they're involved in them.

 To me, that's a pretty big scandal.

-The rest of the country doesn't seem to see it the way we see it.
+So the rest of the country doesn't seem to see it the way we see it.

-We we well, I don't know if the rest of the country has been aware.
+Well, I don't know if the rest of the country has been aware.

-The rest of the country's been fed by um a mob mentality in the media, uh only one part of the story and the main story and the narrative and the where we actually have real evidence, real Russia collusion, uh a really rigged investigation, a real abuse of power, uh the real intelligence, the powerful tools of intelligence turned on the American people.
+Only one part of the story and the main story and the narrative where we actually have real evidence, real Russia collusion, a really rigged investigation, a real abuse of power, the real intelligence, the powerful tools of intelligence turned on the American people.

 He had those documents that were classified in his house that FBI agents retrieved a month after he was fired.

-That's that would be one investigation.
+That would be one investigation.

-Uh Comey signed three of them, but more importantly, they were warned by Bruce Orr and Kathleen Kavlik that Steele had an agenda, Hillary paid for it.
+Comey signed three of them, but more importantly, they were warned by Bruce Orr and Kathleen Kavlik that Steele had an agenda.

-Uh that was not brought to the attention of these judges in any fashion that it should have been brought to their attention.
+That was not brought to the attention of these judges in any fashion that it should have been brought to their attention.

-Uh to my mind, an abuse of power in many ways is a lot more important than whether it happens to violate a provision of Title 18.
+To my mind, an abuse of power in many ways is a lot more important than whether it happens to violate a provision of Title 18.

-I think these fraud cases are very hard to make beyond a reasonable doubt when you're dealing with people who have a lot of ability under the law to exercise discretion, uh whether they've abused their discretion is a lot easier to prove, and to me it's a lot more consequential.
+I think these fraud cases are very hard to make beyond a reasonable doubt when you're dealing with people who have a lot of ability under the law to exercise discretion.

-But you know, I think whether it's a crime or it's not a crime, it's still an abuse of power, and people have to be held to account for it.
+But, you know, I think whether it's a crime or it's not a crime, it's still an abuse of power, and people have to be held to account for it.

 Yeah.